Bhojipura Assembly constituency

 Bhojipura Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Bareilly district and one of the five assembly constituencies in the Bareilly Lok Sabha constituency.
 First election in this assembly constituency was held in 1957 after the "DPACO (1956)" (delimitation order) was passed in 1956.
 After the "Delimitation of Parliamentary and Assembly Constituencies Order" was passed in 2008, the constituency was assigned identification number 120.

 Wards / Areas

 Extent of Bhojipura Assembly constituency is KC Shergarh, Devraniya NP & Shergarh NP of Baheri Tehsil; KCs Bhojipura, Rithora, CB Ganj, Rithora NP, Dhaura Tanda NP & Pipalsana Chaudhdhari (CT) of Bareilly Tehsil.

-Popular Village- Jadounpur is a village which was established in 1873 AD by two families, one of the Bajajas (Kade Ansari) and the other of the Chaudhdharis (unknown).
+Popular Village- Jadounpur is a village which was found to be very old.

-Bajaj means one who sells clothes, and Chaudhdhari is interested in politics.

-Both these families are Ansari by caste and Muslims by religion.
 It is very popular for its growing marketing and business.

-According to historians of the 19th century, it was clearly observed that there were some inter-caste groups of Kurmi clans known as Jadon (Kurmi), who are similar to Gangwar and intermarry.
+it is observed that there were some inter-caste groups of Kurmi clans known as Jadon (Kurmi), who are similar to Gangwar and intermarry.
 These were the initial settlers in this village.